POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

     ======================  ===========
-    path_to_grid            path of the gird, which get the values appended to it path_to_grid_ORIGINAL   path of the grid, where the values are calculated from path_to_processed_grid  path of the new grid (a copy of the one specified as `path_to_grid` with the appended values)
+    path_to_grid            path of the gird, which get the values appended to it path_to_grid_ORIGINAL   path of the grid, where the values are calculated from path_to_processed_grid  path of the new grid (a copy of the one specified as :samp:`path_to_grid` with the appended values)
     ======================  ===========

 .. note::
-    This step use the path to the original MESA data as the unique identifier of each system in the `PSyGrid` object, thus the location of the MESA file cannot be changed between creating two `PSyGrid` objects of the same grid in :ref:`step1 <pipeline_step1>`.
+    This step use the path to the original MESA data as the unique identifier of each system in the :samp:`PSyGrid` object, thus the location of the MESA file cannot be changed between creating two :samp:`PSyGrid` objects of the same grid in :ref:`step1 <pipeline_step1>`.
 Similarly, the overlaying in :ref:`step2 <pipeline_step2>` needs to be the same, too.
 Therefore, we recommend to setup and run the pipeline with an :ref:`ini file <pipeline_ini>`.